wavefrontHQ/wavefront-operator-for-kubernetes/README.md

+# Note
+The Log4j vulnerability fix has been implemented in Tanzu Observability (Wavefront) Proxy version 10.12.
+Please upgrade all proxies to this version: https://github.com/wavefrontHQ/wavefront-proxy/releases/tag/wavefront-10.12

 # Wavefront Operator for Kubernetes [![build status][ci-img]][ci] [![Go Report Card][go-report-img]][go-report] [![Docker Pulls][docker-pull-img]][docker-img]

 [Wavefront](https://docs.wavefront.com) is a high-performance streaming analytics platform for monitoring and optimizing your environment and applications.